DJDanl/cpp-docs.pt-br/docs/cppcx/wrl/eventsource-class.md

 ### <a name="parameters"></a>Parâmetros

 *T0*<br/>
-O tipo de argumento do manipulador de evento inicial.
+O tipo do argumento do manipulador de eventos inicial.

 *T1*<br/>
 O tipo do primeiro argumento do manipulador de eventos.